e-democracy/edem.group.messages.topicsdigest/README.txt

   * gs-group-messages-topicsdigest-weekly.txt

-In the case of html pages, the templates (dailyTopicsDigest-* and weeklyTopicsDigest-*) are where the CSS for the digest is defined.
+In the case of html pages, the templates (dailyTopicsDigest-* and weeklyTopicsDigest-*) are where the embedded CSS for the digest is defined, including the responsive design CSS.
 Aside from this, not much else of interest happens in the digest page templates.

 Digest Viewlets
 ==============

 The Daily HTML digest use 5 viewlets:

-* A 'header' viewlet that displays the group name, membership size, and social media links
+* A **header** viewlet that displays the group name, membership size, and social media links
-* A 'list' viewlet that displays the list of topics
+* A **list** viewlet that displays the list of active topics
-* A 'news' viewlet that displays organizational news from E-Democracy
+* A **news** viewlet that displays organizational news from E-Democracy
-* A 'clips' viewlet that displays clips from topics
+* A **clips** viewlet that displays clips from active topics
-* A 'footer' viewlet that displays standard help/footer text
+* A **footer** viewlet that displays standard help/footer text

 The Reminder HTML Digest uses a similar set of viewlets, but does not use a clips viewlet.